-- At end of field go left over a stile to walk between 2 hedges towards next field; then over another stile into field (note carved owl on stile post!) - Continue on left side of field; Pitchcombe village is to your left - Go through kissing gate (note second carved owl) and turn left onto road - After 25 yards bear right to go through metal kissing gate and then almost immediately go through another metal kissing gate - Continue straight ahead following right (top) edge of field Pitchcombe church is up and to your left on the opposite hillside - Go through a metal kissing gate in the trees, across a stream, continue straight ahead - After 50 yards the path veers diagonally left past a large tree then a tall cedar with Painswick steeple glimpsed in the distance - Head into some trees in a dip & go through a gate (inside a gate) - Head up a small (yet steep!) rise and walk out along the drive of a house (keep house on your left) - Cross the road (Pincot Lane), go over a stile and continue straight across the next field - Climb over a stile at the base of an ash tree, go down into a dip with some trees - Cross a wooden footbridge (quite high!), continue straight on up a rise - Go through a wooden kissing gate to the left of a large house (Sheephouse) - Go out along the driveway into parkland (ignore metal kissing gate on left as you leave the house) - At a fork in the driveway go left and down (grass in the middle of the road), heading for the stream - Cross over the stream, follow stream past house on left, stream on right - Turn right and go through a gate to cross the stream at a weir - Go over a stile, turn left and follow the stream on your left - Climb over a stile and go straight ahead between two fences and then two garden hedges - Go through a gap in a Cotswold stone wall and turn left onto the road (Stepping Stones Lane, Painswick) - Follow the road over the stream and up the hill, go straight on past the turning for King's Mill Lane - Walk up the road until you get to a driveway on your right with a public footpath sign, walk to the end of the driveway and go down a narrow path to the left of the garage at the end - Go into a small field and head left and uphill - Climb over a stile at the top and turn right to follow a grass track to the gate at the end - Go through the gate and out through the driveway between two houses - Turn left onto Kemps Lane, heading uphill - Go up past houses such as Fig Tree Cottage, Wyck House and then turn left at the end of a high Cotswold stone wall to go up a narrow alley way between two houses (metal handrail on the side) - The alleyway opens out into a road (Hale Lane), walk up to the top and turn right - Painswick church is in front of you (and you go past the village stocks) - The Falcon is just the other side of the churchyard; head back for a well-earned drink and a bite to eat!
-Alternatively go to the Oak in St Mary's Street.
+At end of field go left over a stile to walk between two hedges towards next field; then over another stile into field

+Continue on left side of field; Pitchcombe village is to your left

+Go through kissing gate and turn left onto road

+After 25 yards bear right to go through metal kissing gate and then almost immediately go through another metal kissing gate

+Continue straight ahead following right (top) edge of field

+Pitchcombe church is up and to your left on the opposite hillside

+Go through a metal kissing gate in the trees, across a stream, continue straight ahead

+After 50 yards the path veers diagonally left past a large tree then a tall cedar with Painswick steeple glimpsed in the distance

+- > Head into some trees in a dip and go through a gate (inside a gate) - > Head up a small (yet steep!) rise and walk out along the drive of a house (keep house on your left) - > Cross the road (Pincot Lane), go over a stile and continue straight across the next field - > Climb over a stile at the base of an ash tree, go down into a dip with some trees - > Cross a wooden footbridge (quite high!), continue straight on up a rise - > Go through a wooden kissing gate to the left of a large house (Sheephouse) - > Go out along the driveway into parkland (ignore metal kissing gate on left as you leave the house) - > At a fork in the driveway go left and down (grass in the middle of the road), heading for the stream - > Cross over the stream, follow stream past house on left, stream on right - > Turn right and go through a gate to cross the stream at a weir - > Go through a kissing gate to follow the stream on your left - > Go through another kissing gate and go straight ahead between two fences and then two garden hedges - > Go through a gap in a Cotswold stone wall and turn left onto the road (Stepping Stones Lane, Painswick) - > Follow the road over the stream and up the hill, go straight on past the turning for King's Mill Lane

+Walk up the road until you get to a driveway on your right with a public footpath sign, walk to the end of the driveway and go down a narrow path to the left of the garage at the end

+- > Go into a small field and head left and uphill - > Climb over a stile at the top and turn right to follow a grass track to the gate at the end - > Go through the gate and out through the driveway between two houses - > Turn left onto Kemps Lane, heading uphill

+Go up past houses such as Fig Tree Cottage, Wyck House and then turn left at the end of a high Cotswold stone wall to go up a narrow alley way between two houses (metal handrail on the side)

+- > The alleyway opens out into a road (Hale Lane), walk up to the top and turn right - > Painswick church is in front of you.
+Bear right and go past the village stocks - > Continue along St Mary's Street, go over the crossroads and The Oak is on your right